SuperOfficeDocs/superoffice-docs/docs/onsite/reporter/debug.md

 # Enable debug for Web Reporter

-Debug logging for Reporter in Web can be enabled in *SoReporter.Executer.exe.config* file which is located in *\<Web installation>\bin\Reporter* folder.
+Debug logging for Reporter in Web can be enabled in *SoReporter.Executer.exe.config* file, which is located in *\<Web installation>\bin\Reporter* folder.

 Go to `<system.diagnostics>` section and uncomment the following lines: